 “There was another one last week.
 Did you see it?”

 He is obsessed with these videos.
 He is running from these videos.
 QBJUHFXF11102015 eloped with his cousin after her brothers tried to murder her for refusing an arranged marriage.
 They beat her for months and one day her eldest tied a rope to a tree and tried to hang her.
 Their mother intervened with seconds to spare.
 So QBJUHFXF11102015 and his cousin found a clergyman, married, and ran away to the city.
 But their SIM cards were tracked by family connections in the military and an open price was declared on their heads and bounty hunters sent after them.
 They had no choice but to leave the country.
 Within a week they were at the border between Turkey and Bulgaria, where they were separated in the border forests.
 She was deported.
 He was arrested, tried and sentenced to prison in Sofia.
 Neither knew what had happened to the other.
 For months QBUNHFYF11102015’s messages to her husband sat unanswered, each new day lived between two terrible possibilities: he is either alive and has continued on without her—or died coming back to fetch her.
-After ninety days QBJUHFXF11102015 was released in general population and was able to send his first message to her on Facebook.
+After ninety days QBJUHFXF11102015 was released into general population and was able to send his first message to her on Facebook.
 She had given up hope and moved to Ankara and taken a job in a sweatshop.
 He was released seven months later and she crossed the border alone and joined him in Sofia.
 From Sofia they journeyed into the Bulgarian mountains, walked across the border into Serbia and from Serbia took a train to Budapest and from Budapest another train took them to Munich.
 They arrived in October 2015. #refugeeswelcome was still strong.
 They could begin a new life.

 It is cold outside.
 The snow is thick.
 It is colder today than it has been for ninety years.
 The rumor is that today Trump will sign his executive order banning millions of Muslims from entering the United States.
 I keep walking, walking back to the central train station.